jhpyle/docassemble/_docs/config.md

   use_tls: false
 {% endhighlight %}

+Note that any machine that connects to an SMTP server will need to identify itself to the SMTP server using a
+[fully qualified domain name].
+E-mail sending will be slow if your **docassemble** application servers have trouble finding their fully qualified domain names.
+To test this, do:

+{% highlight text %}
+$ python
+>>> import socket
+>>> print socket.getfqdn()
+{% endhighlight %}

+The `socket.getfqdn()` function should run instantaneously.
+If it does not, you should configure your system so that it can find its fully qualified domain name faster.
+On Linux, you can do this by editing `/etc/hosts`.

 ## use_progress_bar

 This controls whether the web app will show a progress bar at the top